 The competition is divided into two phases.
-In phase one, which lasted 6 month, 5 companies developed proof of concept ideas.
-At the end of this, 2 companies were selected for phase 2, which will last for 18 month.
-During phase 2, the companies will develop and demonstrate their prototypes in a variety of health boards in Scotland.
+In phase one, which lasted six months, five companies developed proof of concept ideas.
+At the end of this, two companies were selected for phase two, which will last for 18 month.
+During phase two, the companies will develop and demonstrate their prototypes in a variety of health boards in Scotland.

 GPC are developing a set of software applications that uses machine learning to help GPs to carry out more accurate diagnosis and treatment of skin conditions, assisted differential diagnosis and context sensitive education materials.
 They are also developing a patient planner application to assist patients with reminders, help and advice and adherence to their treatment plan.
 This will include integration with Amazon’s “Alexa”.